HuserB8927/SpringBoot/README.md

+Using H2 database to test the project: localhost:8080/db

-The program stores kids and one of their parents (or both) and when I search the name of the parent the program should display the name of kid (or kids).
+The program stores kids and one of their parent (or both) and when I search the name of the parent the program should display the name of kid (or kids).

 Two interfaces needed: